 - low environmental impact, since the drones are fully electric

-Although more and more drones are introduced in food and cold chain, the technology is still far from wide commercialization.
+Although more and more drones are introduced in food and cold chain, the technology is still far from wide commercialisation.
 But there are already other, more powerful implementations of them, in the places where you might not expect them.

 Prescription medicines delivery

 In autumn 2019 appeared yet another cold chain management revolution.
-UPS, the giant logistical company, launched a small drone delivery operation for another purpose - transporting medical samples within the hospital network premises on WakeMed Raleigh campus in North Carolina, US.
+UPS, the giant logistics company, launched a small drone delivery operation for another purpose - transporting medical samples within the hospital network premises on WakeMed Raleigh campus in North Carolina, US.

 Just a month later, UPS together with CVS Health Corporation, started using drones for deliveries of prescription medicines to CVS customers households.
 What is more - UPS Flight ForwardTM services are being offered also in combination with truck delivery for more efficient delivery in rural areas.